 Once we fully understand your complaint and your desired outcome, we’ll carry out our investigation and respond to you within 20 working days.

 We'll let you know if we need more time to investigate your complaint.

 If you’re unhappy with the outcome of your complaint, we’re happy to discuss any further questions you have over the telephone.

 However, we’ll only reopen the complaint if you have new evidence for us to consider.
 You can provide further information by calling us on 020 7681 5830.

 Our promise to you

-We aim to deal with complaints in accordance with the Parliamentary and Health Service Ombudsman (PHSO) Principles of Good Complaints Handling, which are:
+When considering complaints we apply the Parliamentary and Health Service Ombudsman (PHSO) Principles of Good Complaints Handling, which are:

-- Acting fairly and proportionately - we will treat all customers fairly and without discrimination.
-We will make sure that complaints are investigated in an appropriate manner;
+- Acting fairly and proportionately - we treat all customers fairly and without discrimination.
+We make sure that complaints are investigated in an appropriate manner;

-- Putting things right where possible - we will acknowledge our mistakes and apologise where appropriate.
-We will also take action to reduce the likelihood of those mistakes happening again; and
+- Putting things right where possible - we acknowledge our mistakes and apologise where appropriate.; and,

-We also consider that the NMC owes a duty of care to staff to ensure we have a safe working environment and are not subject to unreasonable or unacceptable behaviour by others.
-Therefore if we consider behaviour to be unacceptable, we will inform you and ask you to stop the behaviour, or if the behaviour continues we may decide to take action to manage or restrict an individual’s contact with the NMC.
+If we consider your behaviour to be unacceptable, we will discuss this with you and ask you to stop.
+If your behaviour continues we may decide to take action to manage or restrict your contact with the NMC.